russellsantos/mlops-zoomcamp-2025/06-best-practices/notes.md

  - Since the streaming project use pipenv, I will use pipenv, instead of using uv for this.
 Howevever, it seems i have to install pipenv through pipx.
  - running `pipenv install` is running into an issue.
 Since I already have an active venv because of uv, pipenv just wants to reuse the same evironment created by uv.
 I am asking it to create its own by setting ` PIPENV_IGNORE_VIRTUALENVS=1` and then `export PIPENV_IGNORE_VIRTUALENVS`.
 This seems to have worked.
  - also need to to install pyenv separately.
+ - note that i set things up so that each module has separated environments. it was becomeing untenable to use the workspaces feature in uv.
+ - also, I think i need to recreate a model file since downloading it from s3 isn't workable.
+I'll work on that next.